Tanvir-51/mobile-care-client-ph-12/README.md

 - There are different dashboards for Admin and Normal user.
 - User can Buy a mobile, Delete a mobile from his ordered one and Write review as well.
 - The PrivateRoute is visible to both admin and user.
-- The AdminRoute is visible to admin only
+- The AdminRoute is visible to admin only.
--